Read This First

 Prompt 3: Provide a list of the most respected names in the field of emergence.

-The section turns on Respected Names in the Field of Emergence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Respected Names in the Field of Emergence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Known for his work on consciousness and the idea of “multiple drafts” of thought, where various mental processes contribute to a unified experience.